BioforestChain/dweb_browser-docs/src/en/plaoc/barcode-scanning/README.md

 ## BarcodeScanner Plugin API

-This API provides barcode scanning functionality as a plugin.
-When using only the plugin functionality, there is no need to declare the component.
+The plugin API provided by barcode scanning can be used separately without declaring the component.

 ```html
 <body>